 H. L. Miller Cantorial School and College of Jewish Music

-The H. L. Miller Cantorial School and College of Jewish Music offers a five-year course of study that fosters spiritual growth while leading to cantorial investiture.
+H. L. Miller Cantorial School and College of Jewish Music of JTS offers a three to five-year course of study that fosters spiritual growth while leading to cantorial ordination.
 As a member of the clergy, the cantor leads the community in prayer; teaches liturgy, music, and a love of Judaism to young and old; officiates at life cycle events; and serves as a spiritual model and source of comfort.
 Cantors are authorities on Jewish music for the Jewish and general community.

-The H. L. Miller Cantorial School and College of Jewish Music are two schools devoted to Jewish musical studies; they train selected advanced students as hazzanim for congregational service or to be teachers of Jewish music, choral directors, composers, or scholars.
-The H. L. Miller Cantorial School awards the diploma of hazzan, and the College of Jewish Music awards the master of sacred music degree (MSM).
-Students preparing for the cantorate are enrolled in both schools, and are expected to complete the diploma program and the master of sacred music degree simultaneously, preferably within a five-year period.
+H. L. Miller Cantorial School and the College of Jewish Music are two schools devoted to Jewish musical studies; they train selected advanced students as hazzanim for congregational service or to be teachers of Jewish music, choral directors, composers, or scholars.
+H. L. Miller Cantorial School awards the diploma of hazzan, and the College of Jewish Music awards the master of Sacred Music degree (MSM).
+Students preparing for the cantorate are enrolled in both schools, and are expected to complete the diploma program and the master of Sacred Music degree simultaneously, preferably within a five-year period.

-The H. L. Miller Cantorial School trains hazzanim to serve as both a sheliah tzibbur, a representative of the community, and as an agent of the Holy One.
-The curriculum of the H. L. Miller Cantorial School provides opportunities for all students to build on their strengths and explore the needs of the contemporary congregation.
-"Tradition and change" has been the motto of the Conservative Movement for generations, and it certainly applies when looking at the future of the cantorate.
+H. L. Miller Cantorial School trains hazzanim to serve as both shelihei tzibbur (a representative of the community) and a spiritual agent.
+The curriculum of H. L. Miller Cantorial School provides opportunities for all students to build on their strengths and explore the needs of the contemporary congregation.
+“Tradition and change” has been the motto of the Conservative Movement for generations, and it certainly applies when looking at the future of the cantorate.

 Director, H. L. Miller Cantorial School and College of Jewish Music